Xilinx/Vitis_Libraries/docs/api-reference.rst

 For example, for an 8-bit pixel - unsigned - 1 channel the data type is ``XF_8UC1``.

-The following table lists the available data types for the ``xf::Mat``
+The following table lists the available data types for the ``xf::cv::Mat``
 class:

-.. table:: Table xf::Mat Class - Available Data Types
+.. table:: Table 5. xf::cv::Mat Class - Available Data Types

    +-------------+-----------------+--------------------+-----------------+
    | Option      | Number of bits  | Unsigned/ Signed/  | Number of       |